dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-build.md

 > * Learn the basic structure of a GitHub Action workflow YAML file.
 > * Use a template to create a basic build workflow that build the .NET application and executes unit tests
-> * Publish the compiled application so that it is ready for deployment
+> * Publish the compiled app so that it's ready for deployment.

 ## Workflow Structure